 Kamatz's sister, smart and sensitive with a passion for having her tummy rubbed.

-Shammok has a lovely and chilling line in "howl" and I'm not sure she's ever learned to bark!
+Shammok had a lovely, and chilling, line in "howl" and I'm not sure she'd ever learned to bark!

-Zac, unlike his sister Zoe, is a walking disaster area and has the most impressive knack of opening any door, even one with a bolt across.
-He vibrates the bolts loose and then the handle is simply a breeze.
-His motto seems to be “it wasn’t me”.
+Zac, unlike his sister Zoe, was a walking disaster area and had the most impressive knack of opening any door, even one with a bolt across.
+He vibrated the bolts loose and then the handle was simply a breeze.
+His motto seemed to be “it wasn’t me”.
 The trouble is…it usually was!

-Tony's dog Pru, (with her father Kez until recently) "holidays" here in the UK.
-Although she is getting a little slower these days, she still tries to join in.
-However, she still manages to give the impression that she has an imperious disregard for whatever is happening around her!
+Tony's dog Pru, (with her father Kez until recently) "holidayed" here in the UK.
+We aren't sure if she appreciated the weather here as she always managed to give the impression that she had an imperious disregard for whatever happened around her!

 I am so very grateful to all the dogs who have been part of my life for both the education they have patiently given me and for the pure joy they have brought to my life!